ISasiain/Variant_Tracker/README.md

 ### --> Creating an interface

-1. Creating csv files cotaining the coordinates of the populations.
+1. Creating csv files containing the coordinates of the populations.
 >The coordinates of populations included in both, current and ancient DNA files were created in order to plot the MAFs.
 The coordinate values were determined for the capital of the country/region and obtained from diverese sources.

+2. Running the interface
+>The user's inteface was designed  using a Rshiny script "var_track_app.R", which is stored in the bin folder.
+Tis script makes use of the functions defined in the "var_track_functions.R" script to locate the pathogenic variants and plot the results.